danielsphu/danielsphu/README.md

 ## About Me

 <p>
   I'm software engineering student who is passionate about making an impact with my ideas, creating technology to elevate people, and building community.
 In my past internship, I worked as a software developer building web pages in C#/.NET and SQL server as well as low-code technologies like Power Apps.
-I also have experience building MERN (MongoDB, ExpressJS, ReactJS, NodeJS) applications with projects I've built in my free time to learn.
+I also have experience building MERN (MongoDB, ExpressJS, ReactJS, NodeJS) applications at my current position with AdMass as a software developer, as well as with projects I've built in my free time.

    &#128512;
 </p>